 - Ear-related (otologic): Ramsay Hunt Syndrome, Ménière’s disease, perilymph fistula, semicircular canal dehiscence (SCD), acoustic trauma (often caused by exposure to high-decibel noise), barotrauma (injuries caused by increased air or water pressure), noise-induced hearing loss, stapedectomy (surgery to remove a small bone from the middle ear to improve hearing), and tympanoplasty (surgery to repair a perforated eardrum)

-- Medication: benzodiazepine and antidepressant withdrawal and acute phenytoin intoxication
+- Medication: benzodiazepine and antidepressant withdrawal as well as acute phenytoin intoxication

 - Vitamin and mineral deficiency: magnesium and pyridoxine (vitamin B6)